New museums, Hobbit commentaries and views of some of Southeast Asia’s archaeological sites – all this for today’s edition of rojak!

 - One of the most influential scientific works of all time are online – check out the Complete Work of Charles Darwin Online

 - Jiewa writes about the Majapahit Heritage Trail in Trowulan (in Indonesian)

 - With Indiana Jones and the Kingdom of the Crystal Skull opening next month, this podcast looks at the cultural effects of our favourite archaeologist-adventurer on the field of archaeology.
 Check out Indiana Jones: Saving History or Stealing It?

 - Anyone interested in Silat, or the Malay form of martial arts might be interested in Silat Mekayu The Blog

-- Steven Vincent poses the question, Do antique dealers preserve the past or steal it?
+- Steven Vincent poses the question,

 - There’s a new museum in Singapore – The Peranakan Museum opened last weekend and is dedicated to a special Southeast Asian subculture called the Peranakans, who were descended from the early Chinese settlers who married with local Malays and created a unique synthesis of both cultures.
 Eastcoastlife blogs about the ongoing opening festival

 - On an official trip for the Networking of ASEAN Cultural Heritage, Walter visits the Sukhothai Historic Park

 - The Preah Vihear dispute between Cambodia and Thailand has been getting a lot of news lately, and Khmer blogger Sovannaphume shows us some old photos of Preah Vihear and how the border has been affected

 - Richard Barrow blogs about the new Museum of Siam